Sorcery/sorcery-rework/MAINTAINING.md

 * MAJOR - Includes backwards **incompatible** changes.
 * MINOR - Introduces new functionality but is fully backwards compatible.
-* PATCH - Fixes errors existing functionality (must be backwards compatible).
+* PATCH - Fixes errors in existing functionality (must be backwards compatible).

 The changelog and git tags should use `vMAJOR.MINOR.PATCH` to indicate that the number represents a version of Sorcery.
 For example, `1.0.0` would become